tomjoht/learnapidoc/_docs/rest_api_specifications/step-by-step-openapi-tutorial/pubapis_openapi_step1_openapi_object.md

 ## The root-level objects in OpenAPI spec

-There are eight objects at the root level in the OpenAPI 3.0 spec.
-There are many nested objects within these root level objects, but at the root level, there are just these objects:
+The OpenAPI 3.0 spec has eight objects at the root (or base) level.
+These eight objects have many nested objects inside them, but at the root level, there are just these parent objects:

 * [`openapi`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#oasObject  )
 * [`info`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#infoObject)